CCavalier/fp-explained/markdowns/part6.md

 To keep it simple an option is a wrapper which accepts two kinds of content:
 * A content "value" which will be return each time that it's possible
-* A "Nul" value which will be return when no correct value can be returned(m
+* A "Nul" value which will be return when no correct value can be returned

 In scala an option has no concrete type but two implementations:
 ```scala